Australia's Fortescue latest to slash spending as iron ore plunges

 Iron ore shipments to China from Australia's Port Hedland, a bellwether for the sector, are expected show a monthly decline in August after falling by 7 percent in July.
 BHP is the port's biggest user, followed by Fortescue.

-Until recently, the world's top producers, including Vale (VALE5.SA) in Brazil and BHP and Rio Tinto in Australia -- who together control 70 percent of the world's seaborne iron ore market -- were counting on their super-sized operations to provide economies of scale when demand softens.
+Until recently, the world's top producers, including Vale (VALE5.SA) in Brazil and Rio Tinto (RIO.L)(RIO.AX) and BHP in Australia -- together controlling 70 percent of the world's seaborne iron ore market -- were counting on their super-sized operations to provide economies of scale and an edge over small competitors when demand softens.

 The more each miner can dig up the lower the costs and greater the ability to ride out a downturn.